rama1997/More-Like-This/README.md

 docker run -p 8080:3000 more-like-this
 ```

 3. Access the addon's configure page at `localhost:8080`.
+Adjust addon via `.env` file.
+See below for environment variables.

 4. You can also pull Docker image from Docker Hub